IBM/openshift-workshop-was/labs/Liberty/gettingStarted/0_setup/README.md

 If you are installing Liberty not as part of Liberty Virtual POT, proceed to [Installing On Your Own](#SelfInstall).

-If you are installing Liberty as part of Liberty Virtual POT, proceed to [Installing as part of VirtualPOD](#InstallVirtualPOT).
+If you are installing Liberty as part of Liberty Virtual POT, proceed to [Installing as part of VirtualPOT](#InstallVirtualPOT).

 <a name="InstallVirtualPOT"></a>
 ### Installing as part of Virtual POT